1ShoukR/TSD2/README.md

 # Features

-* minimalistic and simple design
+* Minimalistic and simple design
 * Users can explore different pages of their favorite Star Wars lore and canon
 * Users can add each item into their favorites page and have them displayed in a card fashion, as well as being able to remove the item later if they so choose to
 * Fully mobile responsive